kylefarris/clamscan/README.md

         host: false, // IP of host to connect to TCP interface
         port: false, // Port of host to use when connecting via TCP interface
         timeout: 60000, // Timeout for scanning files
-        localFallback: false, // Do no fail over to binary-method of scanning
+        localFallback: true, // Use local preferred binary to scan if socket/tcp fails
         path: '/usr/bin/clamdscan', // Path to the clamdscan binary on your server
         configFile: null, // Specify config file if it's in an unusual place
         multiscan: true, // Scan using all available cores!
 Yay!